|Download Quant Power Book (800+ Pages)||Free Download Now|

-This is not an etiquette lesson.
-It is an English lesson on something that sometimes gets a little confusing.
-We are all familiar with nouns but sometimes the distinction between common and proper nouns becomes difficult.
-Hopefully, this brief explanation will help you solve your doubts.
-Using common nouns and proper nouns correctly with articles will then become a walk in the park.
+This lesson is not about etiquette, its an English lesson on something that sometimes gets a little confusing.
+We all are familiar with nouns but often get confused with the distinction between common nouns and proper nouns.
+Hopefully, the below article will help you solve all of your doubts.
+You will find it very easy to use common nouns and proper nouns after this, read on.

 Difference between Common Nouns and Proper Nouns

 We are sure of your playing the game called as “Name Place Animal Thing” when you were a kid.
 Let us refresh that to your memories.
 If you can recall, you were given a letter from the English alphabets and you were asked to find a name of a person, place, animal or a thing.
 This game is a matured type game, precisely to know the difference between common nouns and proper nouns.

 |A common noun is the general noun which does not name any specific thing or person.|

 |A proper noun is used to indicate a specific thing or person or place.|